research-software-directory/research-software-directory/README.md

 ### Delays

 Your changes/additions to the Admin interface, Zotero, GitHub or other places do not show up immediately.
-The length of delay is either 5 minutes or 24 hours.
+The length of delay is either (up to) 5 minutes or (up to) 24 hours.

-If your change only involves the Research Software Directory's Admin interface, the delay is 5 minutes.
+If your change only involves the Research Software Directory's Admin interface, the delay is up to a maximum of 5 minutes.
 For example when you add a pre-existing ``Mention`` to a ``Software`` and press ``Save``, the corresponding database collection is updated immediately but the data needed for populating the product page template is collected [at every 5th minute](https://crontab.guru/#*/5_*_*_*_*) so you may have to wait a bit.

 If your change involves an external data source, e.g. you have
 1. new commits on GitHub,